ceciliamvrie/MVC-Explained/README.md

 ### Why MVC?
 MVC is one of the most popular architectures out there, if not the most popular architecture out there for developing web applications.
-The reason is because of how it is based off of the 'flow' of a website, meaning the transfer or flow of data from the client, to the server, to the database, back to the server, and to the client again.
+The reason is because of how it recycles reusable code, and how it is based off the transfer or flow of data from the client, to the server, to the database, back to the server, and back to the client again.
+This gives MVC the awesome ability to move its 'backend' section away from the 'visual' portion of an application.
 If this didn't just give you the ultimate 'aha!' moment, then that means that we probably need to spend a little more time on what the client, the server, and the database all mean.